The Challenge: Adult Nonprofit Charter School Needed to Implement and Support Remote Learning Quickly

 - Administering students’ personal info and user data in the cloud using Microsoft Office 365

-- Implemented easy-to-use single sign on solution (SSO) as security measure that would provide protection but not deter low-literacy learners from accessing classes and course-work
+- Implementing easy-to-use single sign on solution (SSO) as a security measure that would provide protection but not deter low-literacy learners from accessing classes and course-work

 - Implementing and rolling out AutoPilot/InTune to easily deploy about 400 computers

 - Supporting staff and teachers in moving to near 100% remote work

 - configuring almost 400 new devices remotely

 - removing traditional hassles from accessing the technology while providing a secure online student environment